-On seeing the primary and preventive healthcare need for the urban poor, Indiabulls Foundation plans to open many such clinics for the upliftment of the underprivileged.
+On seeing the primary and preventive healthcare need for the urban and rural poor, Indiabulls Foundation plans to open many such clinics for the upliftment of the underprivileged in India.

-With the expertise of our professional MBBS registered doctors and MSPC registered pharmacists, the camp provides primary health diagnosis, free medicines and health awareness activities to the weaker sections of the society.
+With the expertise of our professional MBBS registered doctors and MSPC registered pharmacists, the camp provides primary health diagnosis & treatment, free medicines and health awareness activities to the weaker sections of the society.
 Provision of free diagnosis and medicines to the women and girls by specialized gynaecologists and female doctors for complete and effective treatment are also there.

 Major diseases catered to are anemia, cough-cold, fever, indigestion, acid peptic disorders, diarrhoea, arthritis, nutritional deficiencies, UTI and other related diseases.
 Nutritional supplement ‘Paushtik Ahar’ is also distributed to the undernourished and malnourished children of these tribal belts and villages.

 The health camps also act as a medium to create and spread awareness on various health diseases like HIV/AIDS, malaria, dengue, skin related diseases, H1N1 Swine Flu and also stress on post-natal, ante-natal, family planning are focused upon.

-Extending its initiatiatives in the thrust area of Health, Indiabulls Foundation has sponsored free surgeries of 1800 children suffering from cleft deformities in India, taking the total to 3800 beneficiaries.
+Extending its initiatives in the thrust area of Health, Indiabulls Foundation has sponsored free surgeries of 2000 additional children suffering from cleft or palate deformities in India, taking the total to 3800 beneficiaries.